Getting Paid by Medicaid for Caring for a Family Member

 Seniors who are frail, disabled or suffer from dementia will likely need to move into a nursing home or assisted living unless they get help with the basic activities of living, like eating and bathing.
 The job of providing that help usually falls on spouses, family members or friends.
 These caregivers are rarely paid, but that doesn’t have to be the case.
 Family members and other loved ones can be compensated for their caregiving efforts through multiple Medicaid programs.

-Almost every state has a Medicaid-funded program with a benefit that allows for Consumer Directed Care, or something with a similar name, like Self Directed Care, Participant Directed Care, or Cash & Counseling.
-This type of benefit lets the Medicaid recipient direct their own care, primarily by hiring a caregiver of their choice, within certain parameters.
-These caregivers can be friends or family members in most states and programs, and Medicaid will actually pay them for their care, which many of them were already providing.
+All 50 states have a Medicaid-funded program with an option that allows for Consumer Directed Care, or something with a similar name, like Self Directed Care, Participant Directed Care, or Cash & Counseling.
+This option gives the Medicaid recipient some decision making power when it comes to their own care.
+One of the primary benefits of Consumer Directed Care is the ability to hire a caregiver of the recipient’s choice.
+These caregivers can be friends or family members in most states and programs, and Medicaid will actually pay them for their care, which many of them may have already been providing.
 Some Medicaid programs will even pay spouses to be caregivers.

-The amount of money a loved one can be paid for caregiving under Medicaid Consumer Directed care programs is usually determined by two factors:
+The amount of money a loved one can be paid for caregiving via Consumer Directed Care is usually determined by two factors:

 • average caregiver wages in one’s specific state or region